Drug Shortages and Discontinuations

 Adefovir 10 mg tablets.
 Indeterminate availability

-For therapeutic alternatives see RxFiles Hepatitis B Drug TherapyRxFiles is available through SHIRP
+For therapeutic alternatives see RxFiles Hepatitis B Drug TherapyRxFiles is available through SHIRP.

 Last updated: July 12/24